SatinderSidhu/dotNetCore/README.md

 A simple introduction to Dot Net Core & ASP.Net core.
 We will be creating the console application without Visual Studio or any other editor.
 It will be purely from DOS prompt (Old school way - Believe me its so much fun)

-# my first dotNetCore application
+# your first dotNetCore application

-### Step 1 - [Download](https://go.microsoft.com/fwlink/?LinkID=827524) the DotNet Core SDK.
+### Step 1 - Download the required framework
+[Download](https://go.microsoft.com/fwlink/?LinkID=827524) the DotNet Core SDK.

-### Step 2- Open command prompt & Create a folder DotNetCore on your C Drive (You can make a different directory of your choice of location).
+### Step 2- Setup your workspace
+Open command prompt & Create a folder DotNetCore on your C Drive (You can make a different directory of your choice of location).
 We will be using this folder to hold all of our examples & demo

     C:\>md dotNetCore
     C:\>cd dotNetCore
     C:\>dotNetCore>

-###  Step 3- Create another folder inside this & name it as firstConsoleApp
+###  Step 3- Create your project
+Create another folder inside this & name it as firstConsoleApp

     C:\dotNetCore>md firstConsoleApp
     C:\dotNetCore>cd firstConsoleApp